sveljko/lockstrap/README.md

 		d.with([](User::locker &&l) {

 does not matter much.
-In theory it might, but in practice, especially if optimization is turned on, this produces the same code.
+In theory it might, but in practice, especially if optimizations are turned on, this produces the same machine/binary code.